Q-Diffusion: Quantizing Diffusion Models: Introduction

-We further analyze the sensitivity of U-Net architecture to quantization and adjust our quantization scheme accordingly for the best efficiency-accuracy trade-off.
-The contributions of this paper can be summarized as follows: \begin{enumerate} \item We perform a thorough analysis of the weight and activation distribution in the granularity of time steps and layers, showcasing the challenges of performing PTQ on diffusion models. \item We propose a cross-time step calibration data sampling method for diffusion model PTQ to balance the calibration quality and the dataset size. \item Our proposed method enables W4A8 PTQ for both pixel-space and latent-space diffusion models with a FID increment of only $0.39 {\text-} 1.88$ and can produce qualitatively comparable samples when being applied on Stable Diffusion \cite{Rombach2021HighResolutionIS} for text-guided image synthesis. \end{enumerate}
+In summary, our contributions are: \begin{enumerate} \item We propose \textbf{Q-Diffusion}, a data-free PTQ solution for the noise estimation network in diffusion models. \item We identify the novel challenge of performing PTQ on diffusion models as the activation distribution diversity and the quantization error accumulation across time steps via a thorough analysis. \item We propose time step-aware calibration data sampling to improve calibration quality, and propose a specialized quantizer for the noise estimation network. \item Extensive results show Q-Diffusion enables W4A8 PTQ for both pixel-space and latent-space unconditional diffusion models with an FID increment of only $0.39 {\text-} 2.34$ over full precision models.
+It can also produce qualitatively comparable images when plugged into Stable Diffusion \cite{Rombach2021HighResolutionIS} for text-guided synthesis. \end{enumerate}